Reichsleiter Rosenberg Taskforce: Lithuania

 In Vilna (Vilnius, Vilno, Wilno, etc.) the ERR set up a collecting point for Lithuania.
 Dr. Gotthard of the Berlin headquarters arrived in August 1941, and began looting the Strashun library.
 He conscripted the labor of two Gestapo prisoners, including A.Y.
-Goldschmidt, librarian of the Hispanic-Ethnographic Society.
-Eventually, he committed suicide rather than assist the looting of the libraries.
+Goldschmidt, librarian of the Historic-Ethnographic Society.
+The grandson of the Library's founder committed suicide rather than assist the looting of the libraries.
 Dr. Johannes Pohl appeared in January 1942, and ordered that the city be made a collecting point for the region, and concentrated at the Yidisher Visenshaftlikker Institut (Institute for Jewish Research).
 Materials were brought in from the private collections from Kaunas, Šiauliai, Mariampolė, Volozhin and other towns, and included books from over 300 synagogues and personal libraries.
 Some of the Jewish workers were able to smuggle out and hide some of the most valuable books in the ghetto, which was stopped when the ghetto was liquidated in July 1943.
 The accumulated collection of over 100,000 volumes were separated into piles by century of publication, and about 20,000 were selected for shipment to Germany.
 The remaining materials were pulped to avoid storage and transportation costs, and to make a small profit.
 One incident involved an assistant of Dr. Pohl dumping out five cases of rare books in order to make room for an illegal shipment of hogs.

 The Netherlands

 "The Einsatzstab Reichleiter Rosenberg (ERR), established by Rosenberg in 1939, was represented in the Netherlands by an Amsterdam office.
 In 1940, the ERR confiscated all property belonging to the Freemasons, among which was the famous Biblioteca Klossiana.
 This library had been bought by Prince Hendrik (1876–1934) (Duke Henry of Mecklenburg-Schwerin), husband of Queen Wilhemina (Wilhelmina of the Netherlands), and had been presented by him to the order of Freemasons.
 It contained important incunabula and books on the occult, which were not available anywhere else in the Netherlands.
 Other parts of the library and the order’s archive were of importance as well.
-The library of the International Institute for Social History in Amsterdam was closed, and the ERR took over the building for its offices.
+The library of the International Institute of Social History in Amsterdam was closed, and the ERR took over the building for its offices.
 In July 1940 the institute’s very important collection of newspapers and the library of approximately 160,000 volumes were confiscated.
 German arguments over their final destination kept the materials in Amsterdam until the winter of 1944, when they were transported to Germany in eleven ships.
 The International Archives of the Women’s Movement, established in Amsterdam in 1935, lost its whole collection after the institute was closed by the Sicherheitspolizei (Security Police) in June 1940.
 In August 1942, 499 crates containing books and archives taken from, among others, Jewish antiquarian book dealers and theosophical societies were transported to Berlin."